-Hackers are hunting ‘whales’ in the boardroom.
-They attack, steal and ruin reputations.
+Hackers hunt ‘whales’ in and around the boardroom.
+They ruin reputations.
+They attack and steal an organization’s most precious and sensitive information.
 Are you the whale they’re looking for?
 Could you stop them?

 “I would recommend ‘Whaling for Beginners’ as essential reading for all board directors.
 As a Senior Independent NED and Deputy Chairman I know how important it is for business leaders to understand that they’re not immune and that they understand how to respond effectively in a crisis.
 I have sent copies of the book to all my fellow directors on five different boards."

 Ian Davies, Deputy Chairman of BMT Group and Senior Independent Director at the Institute of Chartered Accountants in England and Wales (ICAEW) and Harvey Nash.

 “Knowing my background in cyber security and IT risk, I was recently given ‘Whaling for Beginners’ by a close friend...
 In a world of cyber techno jargon often presented without relevant context to board members and senior management, the story line is not only plausible but actually fun to follow, helping the reader realize in a very relatable way that none of us are immune to being directly targeted by a cyber-attack...
 If you’re a board director or executive decision maker, I would encourage you to have a look."

 Jan Babiak is a non-executive director with a 30-year career in cybersecurity and IT risk management.
 She is a frequent panellist and speaker on board governance.

 “I hate to think how many worthy presentations I've sat through on cyber risk management, so my first reaction on reading these books was "at last!".
 Instead of a technical tract heavy on acronyms and terms of art, here's a very realistic human story, showing how cyber-attacks usually work because of human frailty and how their effects can destroy reputations and trust painstakingly built up over many years.